-When someone is struggling with infertility, it’s best to respond with empathy, such as “This must be so tough, I am so sorry.” or “I know this hurts.
-I care for you and am here for you on this journey”.
+When someone is struggling with infertility, it’s best to respond with empathy, such as “This must be so tough, I’m so sorry” or “I know this hurts.
+I care for you and I’m here for you on this journey”.

 You can also send them a note on Mother’s Day, Father’s Day, or other milestones that may be more challenging for them.

 What is the infertility symbol?

 The infertility symbol is a pineapple because it is a powerful shape that reminds women to stand tall and strong while staying sweet and loving on the inside.

 How much does it cost to see if you are infertile?

 Infertility tests range in cost from $50 for semen analysis to $400 for blood tests, though costs can reach up to $1,000 in some geographic areas for basic infertility information on hormone levels, sperm, and ovarian reserves.

 How do you prove infertility?

 You can prove infertility through a variety of tests including semen analysis, hormone testing, genetic testing, ovulation testing, hysterosalpingography, ovarian reserve testing, and imaging.

 No matter where you’re at in your fertility journey, know that you are surrounded by a community of support.
-Get in touch with other women like you here on Peanut.